jkomiyama/multiplaybanditlib/README.markdown

  - Arms of binary rewards are implemented.

 + Policies:
- - Multiplay Thompson sampling (MP-TS) [4]
+ - Multiplay Thompson sampling (MP-TS) [1]
- - Multiplay extension of KL-UCB [2] (MP-KL-UCB)
+ - Multiplay KL-UCB (MP-KL-UCB) [2]
  - CUCB [3]
  - Exp3.M [4]

 <a name="environment"></a>

 ## 2\.
 Environment
   This program supports a linux/GNU C++ environment.
-We do not check windows/MacOSX.
+We do not check the compatibility with windows/MacOSX.

   More formally, this program depends on:
   - C++0x: modern C++ compiler (preferably GNU C++ (g++))